0%

 When Does the Regulation Come into Effect?

 While the NRA system became operational on January 2, 2025, compliance will become mandatory from July 1, 2025.
-This grace period allows property owners to familiarize themselves with the new requirements and complete the registration process.
+This grace period allows property owners to familiarise themselves with the new requirements and complete the registration process.
+We have done this process and like most Spanish admin, it’s a nightmare.
+The new tourist single registry crashed on its first day and the portal is still experiencing technical difficulties.
+We strongly advise you not to leave it to the last minute.

 How to Get an NRA Spain

-Follow these steps to register on the Single Tourist Rental Registry and get your NRA:
+Follow these steps to register on the Single Tourist Rental Registry and apply for your Rental Registration Number:

 1. Gather Necessary Documentation: